 The CO2 figure that’s important for the vehicle is the one from the vehicle’s first registration.
 This value is set for the life of the car, regardless of what your MOT test might show.

-So, what are the benefits of electric vehicles in a limited company?
+What are the benefits of using electric vehicles in a limited company?

-If you’ve not gone fully electric, it is important to note that petrol-electric hybrids are charged in the same way as petrol cars after considering the vehicle’s electric mileage range.
+If you haven’t gone fully electric, it is important to note that petrol-electric hybrids are charged in the same way as petrol cars after considering the vehicle’s electric mileage range.
 So, let’s look at some of the rates and then some practical examples:

-As you can see, the zero or very low emissions of electric vehicles or efficient hybrids will significantly affect the value of the benefit-in-kind.
+As you can see, the zero or very low emissions of electric vehicles and efficient hybrids significantly affect the value of the Benefit-in-Kind.

 To really get up to speed (all driving puns intended), let’s looks at how different CO2 emissions affect the tax.
 We’ll compare examples of petrol, hybrid, and fully electric vehicles.